Alena Kostornaia: 2020–2021 season: Coaching changes and COVID-19

-Kostornaia announced on Instagram on 28 January that she had developed a new free program, again choreographed by Shae-Lynn Bourne.
+Kostornaia announced on Instagram on 28 January that she had developed a new free program, again choreographed by Bourne.
 Vice President of the ISU Alexander Lakernik visited one of Kostornaia's training sessions to help polish the program.
-In addition to her new free skate to "My Way" and "Yellow Moon" by Luca D'Alberto, Kostornaia also debuted a new short program to Antonio Vivaldi's The Four Seasons: Winter at the 2021 Russian Cup Final.
-The Final was widely perceived as a contest between Kostornaia and Elizaveta Tuktamysheva for the third spot on the Russian ladies' team for the 2021 World Championships in Stockholm.
+In addition to her new free skate to "My Way" and "Yellow Moon" by Luca D'Alberto, she also debuted a new short program to Vivaldi's The Four Seasons: Winter at the 2021 Russian Cup Final.
+The final was widely perceived as a contest between Kostornaia and Tuktamysheva for the third spot on the Russian ladies' team for the 2021 World Championships in Stockholm.
 She struggled in the short at the event, only executing a tight double toe loop after a messy landing on the triple flip in her intended triple flip-triple-toe loop combination, placing sixth in the segment.
 She maintained her standing in the free skate to finish sixth overall, two placements below Tuktamysheva.
-The Final marked the end to Kostornaia's competitive season as Tuktamysheva was named to the World Championship team on 1 March.
+The final marked the end to Kostornaia's competitive season as Tuktamysheva was named to the World Championship team on 1 March.

-On 3 March, it was reported by TASS that Kostornaia was in the process of negotiating a return to her former coach, Eteri Tutberidze, pending agreement from Tutberidze herself.
+On 3 March, it was reported by TASS that Kostornaia was in the process of negotiating a return to her former coach, Tutberidze, pending agreement from Tutberidze herself.
 When asked about the transfer, Kostornaia would neither confirm or deny the rumors.
 Sports.ru also reported on the situation with the additional detail that Tutberidze was hesitant to accept due to doubts that Kostornaia would be able to regain her previous form after struggling with a back injury and a stress fracture on her leg.
 On 6 March, it was announced that Tutberidze had accepted Kostornaia back into her group for a two-month probationary period, during which Kostornaia would have to adhere completely to the team's training regimen and regain her triple Axel in order to continue permanently.

 Due to her struggles during the 2020–21 season, Kostornaia was excluded from Russian national team for the 2021–22 season and was instead named to the reserve team as first alternate.
 Main national team members and reserve team members receive the same amount of funding from the Russian Figure Skating Federation, with the primary difference between the two being the amount of funds allocated to the skater's club.